nnoel2626/e15/independent-study/README.md

 ### * Model

 + Use the Laravel artisan command PHP artisan make:model to create a model and use the -m flag to create a migration.
 Copy and paste the model in the model folder inside the package.
-And again, make adjust the name of the model to the correct namespace.
+And again, make adjustments to the model namespace.

 ``` PHP
    " php artisan make:model contact -m"